openmole/miniclust/Submit.md

 ## JSON Schema

-You can get the complete JSON Schema of messages you can exchange with MiniClust [here](Schema.md).
+To implement a client for your language of choice, you can get the complete [JSON Schema of the MiniClust messages](Schema.md).